Background to Confucianism

 5. Analects 7.6

-According to these sayings, whatever it is, the Way (tao) is something on which one is set one's will or heart; it is something which one must choose and to which one must conform one's life.
+According to these sayings, the Way (tao) is something on which one is set one's will or heart; it is something which one must choose and to which one must conform one's life.

 6. Analects 8.4